asael697/varstan/README.md

 <img src="man/figures/fig1-1.png" width="60%" style="display: block; margin: auto;" />

-Proceding to built the arima model using the varstan constructor:
+Building the arima model using the varstan constructor:

 ``` r
 model1 = Sarima(y,order = c(1,0,2))
 ```

-Automatically varstan builds a bayesian arima model, with default normal priors, you can check the model using the report function or just printing the current model
+Automatically varstan builds a Bayesian arima model, with default normal priors, you can check the model using the report function or just printing the current model